 Our final stop was at a gas station where we stopped for 15 minutes and had a coffee break.
 Then we headed straight for Reykjavík and the passengers were dropped off at their hotels.

-Visiting this part of the highlands of Iceland should not be missed; here one gets to see amazing nature, vast lava fields, glistening obsidian, beautiful rhyolite mountains, and bathe in a hot spring - all in one day.
+Visiting this part of the highland of Iceland should not be missed; here one gets to see amazing nature, vast lava fields, glistening obsidian, beautiful rhyolite mountains, and bathe in a hot spring - all in one day.

 Here you can see all the available Landmannalaugar tours.